cran/svSocket/inst/etc/ReadMe.txt

 $ tclsh SimpleClientSecure.tcl

-You have also another prototype client for Mozilla applications (Firefox, Thunderbird, Komodo, etc.) in development.
-See ?koCmd in the svIDE package to learn how to install and use it.
+You have also another prototype client for Mozilla applications (Firefox, Thunderbird, Komodo, etc.).
+See ?ko_cmd in the svIDE package to learn how to install and use it.
 Once you have installed the 'SciViews x.y' toolbox folder in Komodo, go to 'SciViews x.y/Communication/Socket client'.
 If the R socket server is started on the same machine as explaned here above, double clicking on this macro triggers some code in R that asks for the syntax of the 'library()' function, and then, disconnect immediately.
 The result is printed in the 'Command Output' panel in Komodo (open the panel at the bottom if necessary).
 This is just a proof-of-concept for the moment.

 Enjoy!